Decreasing the chances of "Ouch!"

 - Be honest with yourself.
 If you wake up feeling like you just got hit by a truck, take the day off.
 If you have pain that gets worse with running, stop!
 You should never “train through pain.”
 Substitute light walking, water training, or bicycling if you want.
 Just be honest with yourself, be kind to your body.

 - Learn your limits.
 We see a lot of runners with stress fractures and other overuse injuries.
 The body is put under a lot of stress when you start ramping up your mileage.
-You can’t hurry Love or your body!
+You can’t hurry - Love or your body!
 Muscles and joints need time to adapt to intensity and mileage increases, if you rush things it’s an overload of strain on the body—and you’ll end up in the office with an injury.
-Slow down.
-10% rule, build your weekly training by no more than 10% per week.
+Slow down and follow the 10% rule: build your weekly training by no more than 10% per week.
 If you recently got injured don’t try to get back into your routine as soon as possible, adjust your goals to your current state and move forward from there.

 - Balance your Muscles.
 Strength training helps balance the body.
 The hips and core are the two biggest strength training areas.
 The hips are especially important because that’s what gives you overall leg stability.
 Try to keep your body symmetric and fluid when you run.